A School For Welders

 Courses at a welding school are typically short but concise, teaching you many of the skills you need in order to become an experienced welder.
 The course duration can be as little as 7 months and upon completion, you’ll be able to pursue jobs as a welder.

 It’s Your Move

-If this career sounds like something you want to do, take a look at a welding school such as Southern Careers Institute.
+If this career sounds like something you want to do, take a look at a school for welders such as Southern Careers Institute.
 You will gain the knowledge and learn the skills you need not just to find work in this exciting field, but to sit for professional certifications too.
 Click here to speak with one of our admissions specialists to better understand how to become a welder.